opencast/opencast.github.io/_posts/2018-09-27-DACH-recordings.md

 ---
 title: Meeting of the German-speaking community in Erlangen, Germany
 date: 2018-09-29
-description: Meeting of the German-speaking community in Erlangen, Germany
+description: Recordings are now available of the meeting of the German-speaking community in Erlangen, Germany
 category: news
 tags: [community, DACH, Erlangen]
 image: assets/img/DACH-2018.jpg